 The 49th U.S. state is home to a beautiful mountainous landscape and an abundance of wildlife, from bald eagles to bears and moose.
 It possesses a unique Gold Rush history and a vibrant mix of native Alaskan cultures.
 You won’t find this blend of scenery, outdoor pursuits, history, and culture in any other cruise itinerary.

 Plus, many of the Inside Passage ports are tricky to visit by land.
 For example, Ketchikan is only accessible by air or sea.
-You cannot visit the breathtaking glaciers of Glacier Bay by car.
-If you want to explore this region of Alaska, you’ll need a ship to get there.
+You cannot visit the breathtaking glaciers of Glacier Bay by car, so if you want to explore this region of Alaska, you’ll need a ship to get there.

 Unlike other cruise destinations, Alaskan ports aren’t separated by vast swaths of ocean.
 When you cruise the Inside Passage, the ship is constantly within site of land.
 Most sea days offer something to see, even if not an official scenic cruising day.
 It’s a different kind of cruise experience, and one many travelers are eager to pursue.